Disc jockey: Hip hop DJs

+In hip hop music, DJs may create beats, using percussion breaks, basslines, and other musical content sampled from pre-existing records.
+In hip hop, rappers and MCs use these beats to rap over.

 Radio DJs

-Radio DJs or radio personalities introduce and play music broadcasts on AM, FM, digital or Internet radio stations.
+Radio DJs or radio personalities introduce and play music broadcasts on AM, FM, digital, or Internet radio stations.

 Dancehall/reggae deejays

-In Jamaican music, a deejay (DJ) is a reggae or dancehall musician who sings and "toasts" (raps) to an instrumental riddim.
+In Jamaican music, a deejay (DJ) is a reggae or dancehall musician who sings and "toasts" (recites poetry) to an instrumental riddim.
 Deejays are not to be confused with DJs from other music genres like hip hop, where they select and play music.
 Dancehall/reggae DJs who select riddims to play are called selectors.
 Deejays whose style is nearer to singing are sometimes called singjays.